HomeCleaningServiceMobile/MobileHomeServiceApi/PROJECT_FLOWS.md

 ### **Main Objectives**
 - **Service Management**: System for customers to book various home services from the company
-- **Employee Management**: Tools for managing company staff schedules and assignments
+- **Staff Management**: Tools for managing company staff schedules and assignments
 - **Business Operations**: Administrative tools for managing company operations and finances
 - **Payment Processing**: Handle customer payments directly to the company
 - **Quality Assurance**: Review and rating system to maintain service quality standards